samba-thon/kohls-homepage-clone/README.md

 ## Notes

 - This is an educational project
 - Product images are sourced from Kohl's media server
 - All styling is custom CSS without external frameworks
 - No JavaScript functionality implemented
+- Promotional items are hardcoded for bootcamp purposes